 For the other direction, assume $B$ is a resolving set of $f_3(G)$.
 Then necessarily one of $u,u'$ (say $u$) belongs to $B$; similarly, one of $v,w$ (say $v$) belongs to $B$.
 Hence, if the restriction $B_G=B\cap V(G)$ is a locating-dominating set of $G$, we are done.
 Otherwise, since no vertex among $u,u',v,w$ may distinguish any pair of $G$ and since vertices of $G$ are at distance at most $2$ in $f_3(G)$, all the sets $N[x]\cap B$ are distinct for $x\in V(G)\setminus B_G$.
 But $B_G$ is not a locating-dominating set, so there is a (unique) $x$ vertex of $G$ that is not dominated by $B_G$ in $G$.
 If $|B\cap\{u,u',v,w\}|\geq 3$, $B_G\cup\{x\}$ is a locating-dominating set of size at most $|B|-2$ and we are done.
 Otherwise, note that in $f_3(G)$, $x$ is at distance~$1$ from $u$ and at distance~$2$ from all other vertices of $B$.
 But this is also the case for $w$, which is not separated from $x$ by $B$, which is a contradiction. \end{proof}

 We obtain the following results:

-\begin{theorem} Let $\mathcal C$ be a class of graphs that is closed under the graph transformation $f_3$.
-If \PBLD{} is NP-complete for graphs in $\mathcal C$, then \PBMD{} is also NP-complete for graphs in $\mathcal C$ that have diameter~$2$. \end{theorem}
+\begin{thm} Let $\mathcal C$ be a class of graphs that is closed under the graph transformation $f_3$.
+If \PBLD{} is NP-complete for graphs in $\mathcal C$, then \PBMD{} is also NP-complete for graphs in $\mathcal C$ that have diameter~$2$. \end{thm}

-Again, using the results about split graphs from~\cite{F13j} and about interval and permutation graphs of Corollary~\ref{coro:perm-inter-NPc}, we have:
+Again, using the results about split graphs from~\cite{F13j} and about interval graphs and permutation graphs of Corollary~\ref{coro:perm-inter-NPc}, we have:

-\begin{corollary} \PBMD{} is NP-complete for split graphs of diameter~$2$, and for graphs that are both interval and permutation graphs and have diameter~$2$. \end{corollary}
+\begin{cor} \PBMD{} is NP-complete for split graphs of diameter~$2$, for interval graphs of diameter~$2$ and for permutation graphs of diameter~$2$. \end{cor}